 Trekkers and Superpackers have a food drop, where they are met halfway through the trip with more food, supplies, gear, and mail.

-Special Dietary Needs: For the safety of other campers with food allergies, we are unable to accommodate vegan, celiac, and nut-free diets on backpacking trips.
+Special Dietary Needs: For the safety of other campers with food allergies, we are unable to accommodate vegan, celiac, nut-free diets, or severe allergies on backpacking trips.
 We can accommodate vegetarians.

 While in camp, backpacking units participate in camp activities, such as archery, crafts, swimming, canoeing, funyaking, hiking, sailing, singing, and themed meals.
 There is plenty of time for swimming and relaxing in the sunshine as well, and many units enjoy writing songs about the quirks of their trips.